Manage user settings

 ```

 In an `<img>` tag, you can specify `width`, `height`, or both.
-If you specify only one of them, the image's proportions are maintained.
+If you specify only one, the image keeps its proportions.

 ## Default team

-If you are a member of more than one team, the **Default team** section allows you to configure the default team to use when a run or a Weave trace does not specify a team.
-If you are a member of only one team, that team is the default and this section does not appear.
+If you're a member of more than one team, the **Default team** section lets you configure the default team to use when a run or a Weave trace doesn't specify a team.
+If you're a member of only one team, that team is the default and this section doesn't appear.

 <Tabs>